sahan-thinusha/student_portal/README.md

 # Golang Student Registration application

-Used Echo framework for REST APIs
+Used Fiber framework for REST APIs
 ##
 Mongo db used as database